Justin-Watkins/Justin-Watkins.github.io/10-OperationsAndAnalytics.md

 - Ordering, payment, and fulfillment happen at the point-of-sale
 - Fulfillment is difficult to buffer due to differential storage times and demand levels

-Now that we have a little bit of detail, we can construct a plan for capturing some measurements for analysis.
+Now that we have some detail, we can construct a plan for capturing some measurements for analysis.

 ### Defining our problem and establishing goals

-Most strategically oriented projects tend to sprawl when you begin to think about them.
+Most strategically oriented projects tend to sprawl when you think about them.
 This one is no different.
 There are lots of considerations.
 Let's create a problem statement that unambiguously explains this project.

-> Problem statement: Wait times for concessions services across the ballpark consistently recieve low relative satisfaction scores (less than 10% of fans give the highest rating) from our season ticket holders.
-Low satisfaction scores are correlelated with a higher likelihood for a specific fan to not renew their season membership.
-While industry standards for service times have been quoted by our vendor at ninety seconds per transaction, observed wait times often exceed this figure by over 100%.
+> Problem statement: Wait times for concessions services across the ballpark consistently receive low relative satisfaction scores (less than 10% of fans give the highest rating) from our season ticket holders.
+Low satisfaction scores are correlated with a higher likelihood for a specific fan not to renew their season membership.
+While our vendor has quoted industry standards for service times at ninety seconds per transaction, observed wait times often exceed this figure by over 100%.

 Goals are more precise than objectives.
-Since we don't have any hard data on our process, we will have to wait to establish firm goals.
+Since we don't have any data on our process, we will have to wait to establish firm goals.
 The initial goal will be to collect the necessary data with the hopes that we can reduce wait times.
-At this stage, we have no idea how much it may be possible to reduce wait times.
-Although there is an industry standard, we don't know if this figure has any merit.
+We have yet to determine how much it may be possible to reduce wait times.
+Although there is an industry standard, we must determine if this figure has merit.

-## Measurment and analysis
+## Measurement and analysis

-You almost never have all the data that you need.
-In this case, we'll need to take note of what we do have and create a plan on gathering what we don't have.
-Sine we will have to take live measurements, we'll need a ruberic and a budget.
-Additionally, our timeline will be impacted by the fact that we will need to take measurements during the game.
+You seldom have all the data that you need.
+In this case, we'll need to take note of what we have and create a plan to gather what we don't.
+Since we will have to take live measurements, we'll need a rubric and a budget.
+Additionally, our timeline will be impacted by the fact that we must take measurements during the game.

 ### Data audit and capture

 You'll want to be careful about how you capture data.
 You'll also want to be consistent and as thorough as possible.
 Spend some time thinking about this phase of the project.
-In this case, we know that we are going to have to capture observational data.
+In this case, we know we must capture observational data.
 Additionally, this data might make someone look bad.
-Since you have been quoted ninety seconds as the number that is being met, what happens if your measurements differ?
+Since you have been quoted ninety seconds as the number being met, what happens if your measurements differ?
 Keep these sorts of political impediments in mind as you build your rubric.

 There are many ways to collect data in this context, but the fundamental components of that plan will be almost identical.
 Just google _data collection plan_.
 The frameworks are all very similar.
 You start with a specific question that you are trying to answer and then lay out the specifics of:

 - Data types
-- What is being measured
+- What data is being measured?
-- How the data is to be measured
+- How is the data to be measured?
-- How the data is to be captured
+- How is the data to be captured?
-- How you ensure consistency
+- How do you ensure consistency?

 The initial goal of our analysis is to identify a bottleneck.
-We should be able to gather some data from our information systems.
-We know that scan data is being captured at the gates so we know how many people are in the park at any given time.
-That information may be useful.
+Next, we should gather some data from our information systems.
+For example, scan data is being captured at the gates, so we know how many people are in the park at any time.
+That information may be helpful.

-Leveraging the points-of-sale to estimate wait times might not be possible.
-Perhaps if we had cameras installed at each concept, we could use A.I. to track and clock customers.
-However, we don't and this means using people with stopwatches observing the concept.
-This seems barbaric, but if we set firm rules around what constitutes a measurement, and you collect enough data, you should be able to get reliable estimates.
+Leveraging the points of sale to estimate wait times might not be possible.
+We could use A.I. to track and clock customers if cameras were installed at each concept.
+However, we don't, which means using people with stopwatches to observe the concept.
+This seems barbaric, but if we set firm rules around what constitutes a measurement and you collect enough data, you should be able to get reliable estimates.

-Additionally, your concept of what information is actually needed from a business perspective will mature over time.
-While you would probably love to be able to track every customer through your venue at all times, is it necessary?
+Additionally, your concept of what information is needed from a business perspective will mature over time.
+While you would love to be able to track every customer through your venue at all times, is it necessary?
 Would you spend money here if you understood every other competing expense throughout your business?
 How would you use this data?
 CEOs and other executives have to make these decisions.
-Think about these problems from their broader perspective when you are confronted with them.
+Think about these problems from their broader perspective when confronted with them.
 You have to make a distinction between ideal and practical.

 ### Line length and total scans